-As you have learnt from this article, the flow in the centrifugal compressor radially recedes from the driving shaft perpendicular to its motion.
-On the other hand, axial compressors flow direction is parallel to the axis of its shaft.
+As you have learned from this article, the flow in the centrifugal air compressor radially recedes from the driving shaft perpendicular to its motion.
+On the other hand, the axial compressor’s flow direction is parallel to the axis of its shaft.

-Positive Displacement Compressors
+Centrifugal Compressors vs Positive Displacement Compressors

 Axial compressors hold the best efficiency rating, higher than centrifugal and positive displacement compressors.
 This is primarily at large capacities because positive displacement compressors are generally the best for small capacities.

 However, if the pressure ratio is greater than two, it is likely that the reciprocating compressors will operate with far better efficiencies.
 And although they require more maintenance, they’re a lot easier and cheaper to repair.

 Reciprocating compressors require more maintenance than centrifugal compressors due to their multistage operation.
 Though this may be worth it for a wide array of applications as it is certainly advantageous.
 Reciprocating compressors are far more flexible and work significantly better with varying pressures.